noahgolmant/SGLD/README.md

 ![tsne](notebooks/embeddings.png)

 Each dot is a two-dimensional projection of the pre-activations for the final linear layer of the network.
 We project all the points from a single class using this technique, and repeat it for each model in the ensemble.
 Lighter color (from purple to yellow) indicates a model obtained later in training.
 The diamonds represent the class centroids for each model.

+# Acknowledgements

+The PyTorch t-SNE code is a modification of Chris Moody's implementation [here](https://github.com/cemoody/topicsne/).